domRiddle/ASF/Docker.md

 ## Usage

-For complete reference you should use **[official docker documentation](https://docs.docker.com/engine/reference/run/)**, we'll cover only basic usage in this guide, based on using `latest` tag.
+For complete reference you should use **[official docker documentation](https://docs.docker.com/engine/reference/run/)**, we'll cover only basic `latest` tag usage in this guide, you're more than welcome to dig deeper.

 ### Hello ASF!